Binance is one of the most popular cryptocurrency exchanges in the world with very low trading fees starting from 0.1%.

 Bancor is a decentralized cross-chain liquidity network based on the Bancor Protocol.
 It allows users to swap tokens with its automatic price determination and autonomous liquidity mechanisms which are powered by smart contracts.
 BNT is used as a utility token in the network.

 Kyber enables decentralized atomic token swaps with its on-chain liquidity protocol.
 KNC token is used for Kyber reserves and network fees which is essential for the operation of the network.

 How to track and manage a cryptocurrency portfolio

 Tracking a cryptocurrency portfolio might be a bit difficult especially if you hold your cryptocurrencies in an exchange where your balance is affected by new transfers and trades.

 Instead, you can use sites like CryptoCompare to create cryptocurrency portfolios.
 It is simple and comes with lots of features.

 You can view the price chart of your portfolio, the rate of profit/loss for each coin and whole portfolio and the best and worst performing coins.

 Also, you can edit your cryptocurrency portfolio when you make new trades.
 CryptoCompare might be buggy sometimes.

 You can also give CoinMarketCap’s portfolio feature a try.
 CoinMarketCap is one of the most popular sites for cryptocurrency holders and owned by Binance.

-So, if you, too, visit CoinMarketCap regularly, it could be a good idea to use CoinMarketCap’s portfolio feature instead.
+If you visit CoinMarketCap regularly to check crypto prices, it could be a good idea to use CoinMarketCap’s portfolio feature instead.